Home Food Science 5 Reasons Brazil Nuts are the Most Dangerous Snack in Your Pantry

 Part Of The Monkey Pot Family

-The Brazil nut belongs to the “Monkey Pot” family (Lecythidaceae) family of plants, named after the genus Lecythis, which contains many tropical trees commonly known as “monkey pot.”
-These fruits are about the size of a coconut and are shaped like a little pot with a cap.
+The Brazil nut belongs to the “Monkey Pot” family (Lecythidaceae) family of plants, named after the genus Lecythis, which contains many tropical trees commonly known as “monkey pot.” are about the size of a coconut and are shaped like a little pot with a cap.
 As the fruit ripens, the cap falls off revealing the nuts inside surrounded by a mucilage material.
 Monkeys like to stick their hands in the “pots” to get the mucilage of the fruit.

 Brazil Nut Trees are HUGE